 - It is possible to mistake early relief of vitamin MePA and MePiA deficiency disease symptoms for permanent cures.
 For example, it is possible to mistakenly conclude that a user who experiences cessation of chronic headaches early on has been cured of headaches and will never have another headache as long as he or she keeps supplementing the vitamins.
 This mistake can lead to subsequent confusion about the effectiveness of the anti-aging vitamins and discouragement when the user does get another headache.

-The following testimonials were written prior to the discovery of the second vitamin, MePiA.
+Some of the following testimonials were written prior to the discovery of the second vitamin, MePiA.
+These testimonials are clearly marked as “Vitamin MePA Only.”
 This content is accurate as far as it goes, but because it does not include MePiA, it is not complete.
 It is being preserved, as is, rather than being updated, because it provides vitally important data on the action of MePA by itself, when MePiA is absent from the diet.